California Elopement Packages

 This Southern California elopement location’s name speaks for itself.
 These cliffs are amazing during sunset.
 Sunset Cliffs give you dramatic cliff formations, caves, and a native coastal sage scrub habitat to explore.
 This spot is also great for its panoramic views!
 Located in the Point Loma neighborhood of San Diego, Sunset Cliffs offers a stunning backdrop of rugged cliffs overlooking the Pacific Ocean.
 The scenic coastal bluffs and sea caves add a touch of wild romance to the ceremony.
 As a popular spot for both locals and visitors, Sunset Cliffs provides easy accessibility while still maintaining a sense of seclusion, making it an ideal location for an intimate and picturesque elopement by the sea.
 We recommend eloping during the week here!

 Red Rock Canyon State Park

 If you both love desert plains, then Red Rock Canyon State Park should be your Southern California elopement location of choice.
-Featuring scenic desert cliffs and amazing rock formations, this park has unique canyons to explore.
+Located in the Mojave Desert, the park features towering red cliffs, unique rock formations, and expansive desert vistas.
+Couples can exchange vows with the dramatic backdrop of rust-colored spires and rugged canyons.
 This is the perfect spot to plan a glamping elopement day!